 43. Can I move In early?

 Depending on the time of year and availability of space early check-in may be possible.
 Residents must submit a Request for Early Check-In in order to be considered.
-In general, early check-in for the academic year begins on August 10, 2014 and is available to athletes, International students, out-of-state students, elected and appointed student leaders, and foster youth in the Promise Scholars Program.
+In general, early check-in is available to athletes, International students, out-of-state students, elected and appointed student leaders, and foster youth in the Promise Scholars Program.
 Residents approved for early check-in may be assessed a nightly fee.

 44. Can I check-out late?